hammertank/table-monitor/README.md

     1  | 1000  | 20150101
     2  | 981   | 20150102
     3  | 1012  | 20150103
-You want to noticed when `user_count.count` is less than 1000 or more than one record is inserted into table in one day.
+You want to be noticed when:

+- `user_count.count` is less than 1000
+- Or more than one record is inserted into table in one day.

 This can be done following these steps:

-1. Create a `Topic` to stroe the `monitor items` and the `check rules`.
+1. Create a `Topic` with `monitor items` and `check rules`.
-`monitor items` consist of `<name,SQL>` pairs.
+A `monitor item` is a `<name,SQL>` pair.
 SQL may contain some EL expressions.
-Each SQL's select result is an array of rows.
+Each SQL's select result is a `List` of `Map<String,?>`.
-`check rules` consist of EL expressions and can access each `monitor item`'s result with item's name in EL expression.
-Each `check rule` should return true or false after evaluation.
+A `check rule` is an EL expression and can access each `monitor item`'s result with item's name in EL expression.
+A `check rule` should return true or false after evaluation.

         /** monitor items */
         Map<String, String> items = new HashMap<String, String>();